 6) All parts of the system are inter-connected and thus solutions must benefit multiple stakeholders of the food system;

-7) Diversity- cultural, biological, socio-economic, linguistic- cultivates and strengthens individual and community resilience.
+7) Diversity- cultural, biological, socio-economic, nutritional, and linguistic- cultivates and strengthens individual and community resilience.

 Building Community Food Security through Access, Education, Engagement, and Empowerment!